pasinb/test-repo/readme.md

 git fetch
 git merge
 ```
-Usually merge can be done automatically (no one is modifying the same file).
+Usually merge can be done automatically (no one is modifying the same file or people modify different section in the same file).
-If automatic merge is successful, a new commit will be created and you and just push - otherwise, see below
+If automatic merge is successful, a new commit will be created and you and just `git push` - otherwise, see below

 ```
 git status